U.S. seeks to list wolverines as threatened, cites global warming

 "No matter what the ultimate decision turns out to be, Montana will make a strong case to maintain authority to manage its wildlife, including the ability to trap other species, like wolves, that may sometimes share habitat with the wolverine," Montana Fish, Wildlife and Parks Director Jeff Hagener said in a statement.

-Conservation groups last year sued the state to stop the practice, and in November a judge issued an injunction on trapping of wolverines in November, a day before the season was to open.
+Conservation groups last year sued the state to stop the practice, and in November a judge issued an injunction on trapping of wolverines a day before the season was to open.

-Wolverines, which weigh up to 40 pounds and measure up to 34 inches long, are known for their cranky dispositions and voracious appetites.
+Wolverines, which weigh up to 40 pounds (18 kg) and measure up to 34 inches long, are known for their voracious appetites, self-sufficiency and toughness.